-In late January 2018, multiple news outlets and blogs said a fad called the “No Lackin Challenge” led to the accidental shooting of a 17-year-old boy in Memphis, although early local reports of the incident hadn’t referenced a connection to the supposed challenge fad:
+In late January 2018, multiple news outlets and blogs reported that a fad called the “No Lackin Challenge” had led to the accidental shooting of a 17-year-old boy in Memphis, although early local reports of the incident hadn’t referenced a connection to the supposed challenge fad:

 — Kari Lake Fox 10 (@KariLakeFox10) January 28, 2018